 - What works for the “average” person isn’t necessarily right for you.
-I’ve written about this in blogs about n=1.
+I’ve written about this here.

 - Your doctor is not a mind reader.
 Some of them are intuitive enough to zero in on your problem even if you are unengaged in the process.
 However, that isn’t their job.
 I know a doctor who says, “I can’t care more about your health than you do.”
 He has a point.

 - It’s our right and responsibility to participate in decisions that affect us.
 If we choose not to, then we have no right to complain if we don’t like the results.

 - Self-awareness increases when we practice mindfulness.
 Mindfulness is a practice arising out of eastern philosophy.
 Here are a few definitions: Mindfulness is paying attention with kindness.
 Mindfulness is sustained present-moment awareness.
 Mindfulness is a flexible state of mind in which we are actively engaged in the present, noticing new things, and sensitive to context.
 Mindfulness keeps us from being stuck in single, rigid perspectives that make us oblivious to alternative ways of knowing.
 Ellen Langer and Rick Hanson are two researchers who teach about mindfulness in the context of daily western life.

 Self-responsibility and conscious choice are sometimes mis-interpreted as being bossy and aggressive.
 Not so.
 Remember this old saying: You catch more flies with honey than you do with vinegar.